alexdietz1988/diet-planner/README.md

 ## Project description
 Diet Planner is an app where bodybuilders can create a daily meal plan with the right amount of calories and protein depending on whether they want to gain muscle, lose fat, or maintain their current physique.

 The app is built using React and Redux, and uses Bulma styling.
-The live app is [here](https://dietplanner.herokuapp.com), and the backend repo is [here](https://github.com/alexdietz1988/diet-planner-backend).
+The backend repo is [here](https://github.com/alexdietz1988/diet-planner-backend).

 ## User stories
 1. I want to be able to sign up for an account or log in.